Judith of Babenberg: Life

 Judith was born around 1120.
 She was a daughter of Margrave Leopold III of Austria (1073-1136) and his second wife, Agnes (1072-1143).
 Through her mother she was the uterine sister of King Conrad III of Germany and the aunt of Emperor Frederick Barbarossa.
 She was the full sister of the historian Otto of Freising.

 Sometime before 28 March 1133, Judith married the Marquis William V of Montferrat.
 The Aleramici were among the leading dynasties in the Crusades; William accompanied his nephew King Louis VII of France on the Second Crusade of 1147.

 Judith's usual title was countess.
-She appears as a witness in donations to the monasteries of Lucedio (1145) and Grassano (1156).
+She appears as such when witnessing donations to the monasteries of Lucedio (1145) and Grassano (1156).
 On 18 October 1168, she bought some land in Montebello.
-She was also mentioned the treaties with the communes of Asti (1170×1174) and Alessandria (1178), which stipulated that she or her sons could stand in for William.
+She was also mentioned in the treaties with the communes of Asti (1170×1174) and Alessandria (1178), which stipulated that she or her sons could stand in for William.

 In the early 1180s, according to later historians Galeotto del Carretto and Benvenuto Sangiorgio, Judith travelled to the Holy Land to visit her grandson, the future King Baldwin V of Jerusalem, and thence to Constantinople to visit her son, Renier.
 Renier and his wife, Maria Komnene, gave her many relics, including some wood from the True Cross, which she gave to Lucedio after her return in 1183.
-This story, found only in the later historians, is inconsistent in detail.
+This story, found only in accounts by later historians, is inconsistent in detail.
 While Leopoldo Usseglio considers the basic fact of such a journey difficult to doubt, Walter Habserstumpf regards it as a legendary backstory for a relic.

 Death and legacy

-The necrology of Lucedio puts Judith's death on 14 December without specifying the year.
+The necrology of Lucedio records Judith's death as occurring on 14 December without specifying the year.
 According to Sangiorgio, she died around 1183, not long after returning from Constantinople.
 He also says that she died not long after her husband, who is known to have died in 1191.
 Olimpio Musso thus places her death on 14 December 1191.

 In later legend, Judith was renowned for her virtue and beauty.
 Guglielmo Catanio da Lu, writing at the same time as Galeotto, declared Judith to have been "worthy of the government of the imperial seat", where her son Renier was caesar.
 According to Musso, she was "the most celebrated marchioness of Montferrat".
 Musso posits the reputation of her beauty and virtue as partial inspiration for the figure of the marchioness of Montferrat in Boccaccio's Decameron, day 1, tale 5.
-She was the marchioness when Philip Augustus went on crusade, but by then over 70 years old.
+She was the marchioness when Philip Augustus went on crusade, but by then she was over 70 years old.
 Boccaccio's tale of Philip's falling in love with her is fiction.